 To counter this there has been research into technical ways to stop (down) an unknown or unexpected drone.
 These include directed energy weapons, directed EMC weapons and RF Command and Control (C2) interference – not to mention conventional munitions.
 However a terrorist will not be interested in rural targets where such weapons can be operated easily and trade-offs need to be considered as to the effects on the ground if these counter measures are to be used.

-The intelligence race In order to get a lead in this race, intelligence is important.
+In order to get a lead in this race, intelligence is important.
 Not data, but intelligence.
 Intelligence means fused data from a wide range of sources.
 Not what is commonly referred to as data fusion but fusion with border agency data, CAA data, police data, manufacturer’s data, airspace management data, retail data and a whole host more.
 Each of these agencies conducts their own data fusion but it is the combination of all these that has the potential to create a comprehensive picture of threat.
 There is considerable published research work being conducted into ‘big data’ but there is also work into intelligence fusion.
 There are many challenges in ontologies and reporting consistencies to be faced but in the counter terrorist activities associated with drone use, it provides a clear path to the information superiority necessary to gain an advantage.

 Data fusion can also be used in intelligence activities with ‘on-board’ post processing of data providing a clear view of the information in a scene rather than just a raw data feed from a ‘sensor on a stick’.
 The use of drones in the counter terrorism picture has the potential to swamp other forms of information with data and this should be avoided.
 The drone is ‘a’ tool not ‘the’ tool that assists in providing information to richen the picture of events.